 Using the flats data parsed from CIAN website, geodata and Foursquare venues data, we looked at the flat price ranges across different districts in Moscow, their top venues and clustered the data according to the most popular venues.
 This allowed us to reveal the most suitable areas to live for different lifestyles and needs.
 Of course, as mentioned earlier, this study does not provide an absolutely full picture to make a decision on buying a flat in the certain location: you must also consider such factors as condition of the house, ecological situation, transportation system, maybe even crime level of a certain district and a lot more.
 This study, however, helps to get the first overall impression of each district and what you can expect in terms of price and facilities if you decide to buy your flat there.

-P.S.
-As for me personally, we chose the Brown cluster to buy our first flat as the district we chose has a perfect combination of big park zones and venues inside.

 REFERENCES